devstark-com/vue-circle-slider/README.md

   - globalComponent[Boolean] - enable/disable global component registration
   - componentName[String] - ability to define custom name for component
   - options with defaults for all props (with same names)
-- add `limitMin` and `limitMax` props to limit an accessible slider range

 ---